Every rugby coach must plan their season campaign.

 Coaches must carefully consider the profile of their players, and what style of play will suit their team and ultimately give them the best opportunity of winning from week-to-week.

 Here are some key questions to ask yourself throughout this process:

-- What are the team’s strengths and weaknesses?
+- Where are the team’s strengths and weaknesses?

-- What is the overall profile of the team?
+- Similarly, what is the overall profile of the team?

 - What skills are required by players to implement this game plan?
 Do they currently have these skills and/or will they develop these skills enough throughout the season?

 - Who will be the key role-players / leaders and what will be required of them in order to implement the game plan successfully?